Business

 Fall, 3 credit hours

-This course defines the criteria for ultimate decision making.
-Students will examine business strategies in international and domestic operations, and assess the impact of political, economic, and legal factors on business operations and strategies.
-Focus will be given to actual situation analysis and application of current functional and managerial techniques to a variety of case studies.
-Three lecture hours per week.
+This course will define the criteria for critical business decision making.
+Students will examine strategic issues in international and domestic organizations, use core concepts and analytical tools, and assess the impact of political, economic, and legal factors on business operations and strategies.
+Real case study of headline issues will be used to provide insights and focus attention on the special demands of competition, competitive advantage, and winning strategy execution.

 BSAD 450 BUSINESS INTERNSHIP

-Prerequisites: Senior level status in the Management program or permission of instructor.
-Grade point average of 3.0 or higher before the internship begins or permission of the instructor in consultation with the student’s advisor.
-All business courses must be completed before participating in the internship.
+Prerequisites: Senior Status in BBA in Management and Grade Point Average of 3.0 or higher before the internship begins or permission of the instructor in consultation with the student’s advisor.

 BSAD 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN BUSINESS